13. Dec 2022

 Firebase

-We use notifications via Firebase Cloud messaging.
-The main advantage is that our back-end implements only one service and it further communicates with iOS and Android applications automatically.
+We use Firebase Cloud Messaging to deliver push notifications.
+The main advantage is the unified integration on the back-end side, thanks to which the service communicates with both iOS and Android apps automatically.

 CI/CD process